 Before states started legalizing the use of medical and recreational cannabis, consumers were rolling their own joints.
-Now, cannabis companies and dispensaries are making ready-to-smoke options, taking care of the work for you and provides you with more options.
+Now, cannabis companies and dispensaries are making ready-to-smoke options.
+This takes care of the work for you and provides you with more options.
 Pre-rolled joints or “rolls” are a relatively new product, providing cannabis smokers with a more convenient alternative.
 Plus, let’s face it, sometimes it’s just nicer when you want to sit down to smoke that the work is all done for you.

 It is important to note that these terms are considered informal/slang terms that can vary from different smokers and dispensaries.
 Below we have broken down each type of roll and their benefits.